HomeArticlesBest OfBest Tax Saving Tools India

 Income Tax Calculator

-The Income Tax Calculator is the anchor of any tax planning exercise.
-Enter your gross income, regime choice, and all deductions — it computes your tax liability including basic tax, surcharge (for incomes above ₹50 lakh), health and education cess (4%), and the Section 87A rebate if applicable.
+The Income Tax Calculator anchors any tax planning exercise.
+Enter gross income, regime choice, and deductions, and it computes tax liability including basic tax, surcharge above ₹50 lakh, health and education cess at 4%, and the Section 87A rebate where it applies.

 80C Deduction Calculator

-The calculator lets you enter your EPF contribution (auto-deducted by employer), then plan the remainder across PPF, ELSS, life insurance premiums, NPS contributions, NSC, home loan principal, and children's tuition fees.
-It shows you how much of your ₹1.5 lakh limit is already consumed and how much remains to deploy.
+Enter your EPF contribution (auto-deducted by your employer), then plan the rest across PPF, ELSS, life insurance premiums, NPS, NSC, home loan principal, and children's tuition fees.
+It shows exactly how much of the ₹1.5 lakh limit is already used up and how much is left to deploy.

-This is particularly useful for employees who want to maximise the 80C benefit without over-investing in illiquid instruments.
-ELSS has the shortest lock-in (3 years) among 80C options; PPF has the longest (15 years) but highest guaranteed tax-free return.
-The calculator helps you weigh these trade-offs with your actual numbers.
+This matters most for employees trying to maximize 80C without overcommitting to illiquid instruments.
+ELSS has the shortest lock-in among 80C options at 3 years, while PPF has the longest at 15 years but the best guaranteed tax-free return.
+The calculator helps weigh that trade-off against your actual numbers.

 HRA Calculator

-The HRA Calculator computes your House Rent Allowance exemption — often the second-largest tax benefit available to salaried employees after 80C.
-HRA exemption reduces your gross taxable income by the exempt portion of your HRA, provided you are paying rent and your employer has structured HRA as part of your CTC.
+The HRA Calculator computes House Rent Allowance exemption, often the second-largest tax benefit available to salaried employees after 80C.
+It reduces gross taxable income by the exempt portion of HRA, provided you're paying rent and HRA is built into your CTC.

-The exempt amount is always the minimum of three values: actual HRA received from employer; actual annual rent paid minus 10% of annual basic salary; and 50% of annual basic salary for metro cities or 40% for non-metro cities.
-The calculator asks for all three inputs and shows exactly which constraint is binding — helping you determine whether increasing your rent payment would generate additional tax savings or whether you are already capped by one of the other constraints.
+The exempt amount is always the smallest of three values: actual HRA received, actual annual rent paid minus 10% of annual basic salary, and 50% of annual basic in a metro or 40% elsewhere.
+The calculator asks for all three and shows exactly which one is the binding constraint, so you know whether paying more rent would actually generate more tax savings or whether you're already capped elsewhere.

 Old vs New Tax Regime Calculator

-The Old vs New Tax Regime Calculator is the single most important tax decision tool for salaried employees.
-Every financial year, you choose which regime to file under — and the wrong choice costs real money.
+The Old vs New Tax Regime Calculator is arguably the single most consequential tax decision tool a salaried employee has.
+You choose which regime to file under every year, and getting it wrong costs real money.

-Enter your salary income and all deductions applicable under the old regime: standard deduction (₹75,000), 80C (up to ₹1.5 lakh), 80D health insurance premiums (up to ₹25,000 for self or ₹50,000 for senior citizen parents), HRA exemption, home loan interest (up to ₹2 lakh under Section 24(b)), NPS under 80CCD(1B) (up to ₹50,000), and any other deductions.
-The calculator shows your tax liability under each regime side by side, the savings from choosing the better option, and the break-even deduction amount.
+Enter salary income and every deduction applicable under the old regime: standard deduction (₹75,000), 80C (up to ₹1.5 lakh), 80D health insurance premiums (up to ₹25,000, or ₹50,000 with senior citizen parents), HRA exemption, home loan interest (up to ₹2 lakh under Section 24(b)), NPS under 80CCD(1B) (up to ₹50,000), and anything else that applies.
+It shows tax liability under each regime side by side, the savings from picking the better one, and the break-even deduction amount.

-The general rule: if total deductions exceed ₹3.5–4 lakh, the old regime is usually better.
-Below that threshold, the new regime's flatter slab rates win.
-But the only way to know for certain is to compute your specific numbers.
+Rough rule of thumb: above ₹3.5 to 4 lakh in total deductions, the old regime usually wins.
+Below that, the new regime's flatter slabs come out ahead.
+The only way to know for sure is to run your specific numbers.

 TDS Calculator

-The TDS Calculator helps you understand and verify the Tax Deducted at Source that your employer deducts monthly under Section 192.
-Employers are required to estimate your full-year income, compute the tax, and divide by 12 to deduct each month.
+The TDS Calculator helps verify the Tax Deducted at Source your employer withholds monthly under Section 192.
+Employers are supposed to estimate your full-year income, compute the tax, and divide by 12 for the monthly deduction.

-TDS errors are common: employers may not account for all your declared deductions correctly, may not factor in a mid-year salary increment, or may not switch you to the correct regime when you submit Form 12BB late.
-The TDS Calculator lets you compute what your monthly TDS should be based on your income and declarations, compare it with what is actually being deducted, and understand whether you are likely to face a tax demand or refund at ITR filing time.
+TDS errors happen more often than you'd think.
+Employers might miss a declared deduction, skip accounting for a mid-year salary increment, or fail to switch you to the correct regime after a late Form 12BB submission.
+This calculator computes what your monthly TDS should be based on income and declarations, compares it against what's actually being deducted, and flags whether a tax demand or refund is likely at ITR time.

 Salary Calculator

-The Salary Calculator bridges the gap between CTC (Cost to Company) and take-home — which are often substantially different.
-A ₹15 lakh CTC might yield a take-home of only ₹10.5–₹11 lakh after EPF contributions, professional tax, and income tax TDS.
+The Salary Calculator bridges the gap between CTC and take-home, which are often quite different.
+A ₹15 lakh CTC might translate to only ₹10.5 to ₹11 lakh in hand after EPF contributions, professional tax, and TDS.

-Enter your CTC and salary structure (basic, HRA, special allowance, LTA, reimbursements).
-The calculator shows your gross salary, all deductions (employee EPF at 12% of basic, professional tax at ₹2,400–₹2,500/year depending on state), TDS estimate, and final monthly in-hand.
-It also separates taxable and non-taxable components, so you can see exactly how much of your CTC is actually generating tax liability versus tax-exempt.
+Enter your CTC and salary structure (basic, HRA, special allowance, LTA, reimbursements), and it shows gross salary, every deduction (employee EPF at 12% of basic, professional tax at ₹2,400 to ₹2,500/year depending on state), a TDS estimate, and final monthly in-hand.
+It also separates taxable from non-taxable components, so you can see exactly which part of your CTC is generating tax liability and which isn't.

 How We Evaluated

-These six tools were selected and evaluated against four criteria:
+These six tools were checked against four criteria.

-1. FY 2026-27 accuracy.
-Each calculator was verified against the current year's income tax slabs, standard deduction amount (₹75,000), Section 87A rebate limit (₹7 lakh under new regime), and surcharge thresholds.
-Calculators using outdated slabs were excluded.
+FY 2026-27 accuracy: each calculator was verified against the current year's slabs, the ₹75,000 standard deduction, the ₹7 lakh Section 87A rebate limit under the new regime, and surcharge thresholds.
+Anything running outdated slabs got excluded.

-2. No sign-up, always free.
-Every calculation runs in the browser without creating an account.
-No trial period, no per-calculation charge, no data submission requirement.
+No sign-up, always free: every calculation runs in the browser with no account, no trial period, no per-calculation charge, and no data submission requirement.

-3. Both regime support.
-Given that the regime choice is the most consequential annual tax decision for salaried employees, any calculator that models only one regime was disqualified from this list.
+Both regime support: since regime choice is the most consequential annual tax decision most salaried employees make, any calculator modelling only one regime was disqualified.

-4. Edge case handling.
-Surcharge for high-income earners, marginal relief (which limits the effective tax increase when income crosses a slab threshold), Section 87A rebate interaction with surcharge, and professional tax variation by state — these edge cases matter for many salaried employees and were checked across all calculators listed here.
+Edge case handling: surcharge for high earners, marginal relief that limits the tax jump when income crosses a slab threshold, how the 87A rebate interacts with surcharge, and professional tax variation by state all got checked across every calculator on this list.

 Frequently Asked Questions